 Review all test anomalies and deficiencies.
 Verify that these conditions have been documented, resolved, that the resolution has been accepted by appropriate management, and that retest requirements, if any, have been completed.
 Verify that any system performance problems identified by a test deficiency have been properly documented and reviewed.
 Verify that non-conformances, and conditions adverse to quality are documented in the appropriate nonconformance or corrective action system.
 Verify that any deficiencies which constitute a reportable occurrence as defined in 10 CFR Part 21, 10 CFR Part 50.55e, 10 CFR Part 50, and 10 CFR Part 52 have been properly reported.

-Review the test summary and evaluation.
+Review the test summary and report which includes an evaluation of the results.
 The inspector should apply independent technical analysis and judgment to ensure that the evaluation of test results has been performed correctly.
 Verify that those personnel, responsible for review and acceptance of test results, have documented their review and acceptance of the data package and the results evaluation.
 Verify that the licensees or test organization engineering staff has evaluated the test results and concluded that the testing demonstrated that the equipment met design requirements.
-Verify that the evaluation compared test results with established acceptance criteria.
+Verify that the results evaluation compared test results with established acceptance criteria.
 For tests with complex analysis or where acceptance is established by engineering in lieu of specific acceptance criteria, consult with the appropriate NRC staff to verify acceptability of results.
 Verify that the Test Review Committee or equivalent group has examined the results in accordance with established administrative requirements.
 Verify that the Quality Assurance group or other independent review of test results has been accomplished as prescribed in the FSAR or other licensee commitments.

 03.06 Quality Assurance Program (Problem Identification and Resolution)